-BCM working to improve Network Rail Track Access Points26th March 2021
+Enable Infrastructure working to improve Network Rail Track Access Points

-BCM Construction has been working with Network Rail on multiple projects to renew or improve Road Rail Access Points (RRAPS), Safe Walking Routes and Track Worker Safety Sites.
+Enable Infrastructure (formerly known as BCM Construction) has been working with Network Rail on multiple projects to renew or improve Road Rail Access Points (RRAPS), Safe Walking Routes and Track Worker Safety Sites.

 Access Points on the Rail Infrastructure have evolved over 150 years and therefore are often not the result of designed solutions with inherent Health & Safety considerations.